 Once you choose your destination, identify its offseason and plan accordingly, even if it means delaying your honeymoon by a few months.
 Alternatively, pin down your travel dates and avoid destinations that promise to be busy.

 6. Consider a Honeymoon Package, Cautiously

 Honeymoon packages almost always cost more than off-the-shelf stays in basic rooms.
 That’s the point.
-If cost-cutting is paramount, you might want to avoid the temptation.
-If the package’s inclusions entice you and you’re pretty sure you’d pursue them anyway, do some back-of-the-envelope math, make sure the package’s total cost is lower than the sum of its parts, and pull the trigger.
+If cost-cutting is paramount, avoid the temptation.
+But if the package features extras you’d likely want anyway, do some back-of-the-envelope math.
+Ensure the package’s total cost is lower than the sum of its parts, and pull the trigger.

 Honeymoon packages aren’t exclusive to all-inclusive resorts.
-On our honeymoon, my wife and I stayed at a nice but not all-inclusive resort in New England.
-We sprang for the honeymoon package, because why not.
+My wife and I stayed at a nice non-all-inclusive resort in New England and sprang for the honeymoon package.
 The highlight: an amazing room upgrade.
-The downside: by our calculations, we may have just broke even.
-Again, do the math before you pull the trigger.
+The downside: by our calculations, we just broke even.
+Again, do the math before you book.

 8. Stay Close By